fjarri/reikna/doc/source/tutorial-advanced.rst

 In addition to that, the constructor can create some internal state which will be used by the plan builder.

-*Plan builder.*
+**Plan builder.**
-The second method is called when the computation is being compiled, and has to fill and return the computation plan --- a sequence of kernel calls, plus maybe some temporary or persistent internal allocations kernels use.
+The second method is called when the computation is being compiled, and has to fill and return the computation plan --- a sequence of kernel calls, plus maybe some temporary or persistent internal allocations its kernels use.
 In addition, the plan can include calls to nested computations.

+The method takes two predefined positional parameters, plus :py:class:`~reikna.core.computation.KernelArgument` objects corresponding to computation parameters.
-The method takes two parameters: ``plan_factory`` is a callable that creates a new :py:class:`~reikna.core.computation.ComputationPlan` object (in some cases you may want to recreate the plan, for example, if the workgroup size you were using turned out to be too big), and ``device_params`` is a :py:class:`~reikna.cluda.api.DeviceParameters` object, which is used to optimize the computation for the specific device.
+The ``plan_factory`` is a callable that creates a new :py:class:`~reikna.core.computation.ComputationPlan` object (in some cases you may want to recreate the plan, for example, if the workgroup size you were using turned out to be too big), and ``device_params`` is a :py:class:`~reikna.cluda.api.DeviceParameters` object, which is used to optimize the computation for the specific device.
-It must return a filled :py:class:`~reikna.core.computation.ComputationPlan` object.
+The method must return a filled :py:class:`~reikna.core.computation.ComputationPlan` object.

 For our example we only need one action, which is the execution of an elementwise kernel:

 ::

-    def _build_plan(self, plan_factory, device_params):
+    def _build_plan(self, plan_factory, device_params, output, input1, input2, param):
         plan = plan_factory()

         template = template_from(